- Tell me more about Jackson Street Youth Services

 Each youth who stays at the shelter participates in an “intake” interview in which the youth’s situation and issues are assessed and shelter guidelines are explained.
 We usually do intakes as needed, at a time scheduled with a parent, guardian, or referring agency.
 Occasionally, Jackson Street Staff request that an intake be delayed until a specified time (if the delay is safe for the youth) because we may be attending an activity, be short-staffed, or have too many duties to do an immediate intake.

 Under what conditions will you not accept a youth?

 Currently, we do not accept youth who are charged sexual offenders, who are fire starters, or who exhibit violent, aggressive behavior.
 Jackson Street Staff assess the safety of a youth who is suicidal and will make the decision to accept a youth or refer them to another care-provider on a case-by-case basis.

-All youth are supervised 24/7 while residing in shelter.
+All youth are supervised 24/7 while residing in the shelter.
 Their schedules are set and maintained by Jackson Street Staff, and staff know where each youth is at any point.
-If a youth stays in shelter for more than 21 days, they may “earn” outings for job searching, appointments, or for personal space.
-Some youth are granted permission by their referring agency or guardian to leave shelter unsupervised for specific periods/purposes and those plans are discussed and scheduled upon the youth’s entry into shelter.
+If a youth stays in a shelter for more than 21 days, they may “earn” outings for job searching, appointments, or personal space.
+Some youth are granted permission by their referring agency or guardian to leave shelter unsupervised for specific periods/purposes and those plans are discussed and scheduled upon the youth’s entry into the shelter.